borkod/dexcom-vs-code-extension/README.md

 - Low and high blood glucose level warnings
 - Status bar background color change on low or high blood glucose level warnings
 - Fully configurable settings

+## Requirements

+You need [Dexcom CGM](https://www.dexcom.com/) App or [Dexcom Follow](https://www.dexcom.com/dexcom-follow) App account.

+If you have an Android smartphone, you can download the apps from the Google Play store.
+If you have an iPhone, you can download the apps from the App Store.

 ## Extension Settings